PatzPaul/terraform-beginner-bootcamp-2023/journal/Week0.md

 we can filter specific env vars using grep eg. `env | grep AWS_`

-### Setting and Unsetting Env Vars
+#### Setting and Unsetting Env Vars

-In the terminal we can set using `export HELLO='world'`
+In the terminal, we can set using `export HELLO='world'`

-In the terminal we unset using `unset HELLO`
+In the terminal, we unset using `unset HELLO`

 We can set an env var temporarily when just running a command
 ```sh
 HELLO='world' ./bin/print_message
 ```
-Within a bash script we can set env without writing export eg.
+Within a bash script, we can set env without writing export eg.

 ```sh